speedie1337/speedie-nvim/README.md

 - Fully configured in Lua
 - Easy, clean and concise configuration file
-- Neovim-native LSP for different languages (default: HTML, CSS, C, C++, PHP, Lua, VimScript and Markdown) (using lsp-zero)
+- Neovim-native LSP for different languages (default: HTML, CSS, C, C++, PHP, Lua and Markdown) (using lsp-zero)
 - Language syntax highlighting (using Treesitter)
 - Tabs (using barbar)
 - Doom-One colorscheme (using doom-one.vim)